yuanmingqi/tamc2024/docs/registration.md

 View the "Exclusive Offer for The Hong Kong Polytechnic University" by using the code "POLYUSA" from the official site.
 Please check the hotel websites for details and make a reservation directly with the hotel.

 ### Other Options Near the Conference Venue
-Please check the hotel websites for details and make a reservation directly with the hotel

 - Best Western Plus Hotel Kowloon, 73-75 Chatham Rd S, Tsim Sha Tsui, Hong Kong
 - Regal Kowloon Hotel, 71 Mody Rd, Tsim Sha Tsui East, Hong Kong